Sumed22/vancomycin-healthcare-analytics/README.md

 ## Dataset
 The dataset contains 922 ICU patients and 63 variables related to demographics, renal function, illness severity, medication use, microbiological findings, and Vancomycin therapy.

-Note: The original dataset is not included due to privacy and data protection considerations.
+Note: The original clinical dataset is not included due to privacy and data protection considerations.

 ## Tools Used
 - R